Cyclic3/plane-cleaners/README.md

 ## Credit
 This is a part of my Unviersity of Liverpool MATH490 project, supervised by Prof. Takis Konstantopoulos.
-All the code is mine, with the exception of a few lines of code taken from the SDL2 example sources to get the graphics working, but it would not have been possible without the detailed mathematical explainations provided by my supervisor.
+All the code is mine, with the exception of a few lines of code taken from the SDL2 example sources to get the graphics working, and the PCG code in the [pcg-cpp](pcg-cpp/) git submodule, but it would not have been possible without the detailed mathematical explainations provided by my supervisor.